-This is a guest post by jiu-jitsu practitioner and enthusiast Rocco Jarman.
+This article was written by jiu-jitsu practitioner and enthusiast Rocco Jarman.

 I have two observations to share as a 43-year-old, 12-month white-belt.

 The first is this: Jumping on-board late to a trend, means you can start behind everyone, but, by the time you do eventually come along, a lot of the clutter has been sorted out.

 Think back to when solar power first came out, the actual engine, the Sun, had been there right in front of us the whole time, but we had become busy with our cleverness in how to get oil and coal out of the ground and turn it into energy, so we missed a lot of obvious stuff.
 When the first technology did become available, it was a brilliant idea, everyone wanted to jump on board and adopt, but it was expensive.
 In the years that it took for me to be able to afford a solar system at home, the technology improved, the costs came down, the ability to shop around increased, all significantly.
 Also, the market had become wise as to how to make the best use of it.

 Similarly, it wasn’t all bad that I started my BJJ journey late.
 In the beginning, the obvious effectiveness against other styles was glaring us in the face, but if you wanted to learn you had to travel to Brazil or at the very least America to get a quality education in BJJ.
 Since then it has proliferated, it is much easier to access at a local gym (I know not all gyms are the same), and the “cost” has become more affordable, in other words, you don’t have to move to another country and dedicate your life to one School to make good progress in your game.
 Over time, the systems of testing effectiveness and transmitting instruction have become vastly improved.
 We now have so many impressive exponents of BJJ each championing different learning styles and philosophies, all adding to the richness of the art.